sirkapil/nehu/pages/rules.md

 ---
 title: Rules ☝
-permalink: /p/rules.html
+permalink: /rules.html
 layout: page
 ---
 <hr />
 Rules are simple.
 Read them carefully and please follow them.
 Please, Sweetheart ❤

-**1.** All five letters have been posted.
-However, I've a lot of content and I'll try to post more letters on weekends. ✌

-**2.** Keep these letters secret.
+**1.** Keep these letters secret.
 (Hum dono ke bich mai sirf, Okay?😊)

-**3.** Don't open all at once.(jald baaji main sabko mat khol dena)🙏
+**2.** Don't open all at once.(jald baaji main sabko mat khol dena)🙏

-**4.** Be honest , open birthday letter only on your birthday🎈🎂 and others exactly when the situation happens.😘
+**3.** Be honest, open birthday letter only on your birthday🎈🎂 and others exactly when the situation happens.😘